Post Overview: Best beer garden NYC

 Annoyed but undeterred by rejection, they resolved to learn the craft of beer making for themselves.
 The result was a beautiful thing, proven by the fact that they ended up founding one of the best beer gardens in New York City.

 Torch & Crown is best known for the inviting atmosphere, knowledgeable team and knock-out brews.
 The space has a modern feel with beautiful wood tables, tons of plants and industrial-sized steel tanks.
+Although there isn’t any outdoor seating I still think it’s the best NYC beer garden because of its bright, inviting feel and communal tables.

 I’m a sucker for their IPAs and lagers.
 If you’re having a hard time choosing something from the menu, I highly recommend the Tenement (a refreshing pilsner that’s lagered for 100 days).

-#8.
 The Standard Biergarten

 In terms of beer gardens in NYC located in Manhattan, The Standard Biergarten is among the best.
-Situated conveniently in Chelsea right under the High Line the location can’t be beat.
+Situated conveniently in Chelsea right under the High Line, the location can’t be beat.

 Stepping foot into this NYC beer garden feels like stepping foot inside a German pub on Oktoberfest.
 Serving traditional German fare in an outdoor setting you can expect to find yourself ordering pretzels, sausage and beer more times in a week than you’d like to admit.

 They also have two ping-pong tables that constantly boast lines as thirsty New Yorkers eagerly wait their turn with a brew in hand.
-It’s a fantastic NYC beer garden in the city that offers plenty of seating and great beer options.

 How to order beer at The Standard Biergarten: